Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Application

+In the top panel of Figure \ref{losses}, where the 10 percentage point reduction is the minimum desired effect size, the expected losses are smaller when peacekeepers are deployed than when they are not, approximately up to the cost ratio of 0.1639 (indicated by the vertical blue dashed line).
+If the 20 percentage point reduction is the minimum desired effect size, as in the bottom panel of the figure, the crossover point is at a smaller value of the cost ratio, approximately at the ratio of 0.0288 (again, indicated by the vertical blue dashed line).

+We can generalize these results, by computing the cost ratio up to which the expected loss is smaller when peacekeepers are deployed than when they are not, for every plausible value of the minimum desired effect sizes (by ``plausible,'' I mean the values available from the posterior samples of the causal parameter).
+Figure \ref{largcrs} visualizes this relationship.

+To sum up, whether deploying peacekeepers produces a smaller expected loss depends on (1) the minimum desired size of reduction in the likelihood of local conflict continuation, (2) the probability that deploying peacekeepers has at least this minimum desired effect size, and (3) the relative value of $C_{p.k.}$ to $C_{l.c.c.}$.
+Using the causal binary loss function, we can see approximately up to what ratio of $C_{p.k.}$ to $C_{l.c.c.}$ peacekeeper deployment produces a smaller expected loss given different minimum desired effect sizes.
+This is richer inference over the practical implications of the effect of a policy intervention, than the significance test.

 While the above discussion is about the general implications of the effect of a policy intervention, one could also consider its implications for a specific policymaking context if information about relevant actors' preference were available.
 Here, I discuss two points to be considered.
-First, a desired effect size may be endogenous to the ratio of the cost of a policy to the cost of an undesirable outcome.
-In the current example, if the cost of deploying peacekeepers were small, policymakers might think the odds ratio of 0.5 is enough, whereas if the cost of deploying peacekeepers were large, they might think the odds ratio of 0.05 is necessary to justify such a high-cost policy.
-It should be noted that a process to define the effect size of interest given the costs is outside the statistical model \autocite{French2018}.
+First, a minimum desired effect size may be endogenous to the ratio of the cost of a policy to the cost of an undesirable outcome.
+In the current example, if the cost of deploying peacekeepers were small, policymakers might think a 10 percentage point reduction is enough, whereas if the cost of deploying peacekeepers were large, they might think a 20 percentage point reduction is necessary to justify the high cost.
+The process of defining the effect size of interest given the costs is outside the statistical model \autocite{French2018}.
 Thus, the endogeneity between the effect size of interest and the costs does not affect the statistical estimation.

 Second, the costs may well differ across actors.
 In the current example, some countries may have better capacity to send peacekeepers efficiently than others.
 The cost of deploying peacekeepers is then lower to the former than to the latter.
-Similarly, policymakers in some countries may be more concerned with civil war recurrence than those in other countries, for example, neighboring countries vs. distant countries.
-The cost of civil war recurrence is then greater to the former than to the latter.
+Similarly, policymakers in some countries may be more concerned with violent conflict in a particular locality than those in other countries, for example, neighboring countries vs. distant countries.
+The cost of local conflict continuation is then perceived to be greater by the former than by the latter.